Elering/estfeed-datahub-docs/eng/12-metering-data.md

 #### Changes for API user

 > [!WARNING]
 >  Starting from 01.08.2026 grid operators can't use `POST /api/v1/meter-data` message to add metering data.
-Spesific transition time will be communicated later.
+Specific transition time will be communicated later.
 Other roles, for example line operator or aggregator can continue to send metering data via V1 API for 6 months after the go live of this functionality.
-Teised rollid, näiteks liinivaldaja ja agregaator saavad V1 versiooni kasutamist veel 6 kuud peale uue versiooni kasutuselevõttu jätkata.

 > [!WARNING]
 > The import and template API solutions will also be updated, but these APIs are intended for the web interface and therefore are not described in detail in this documentation.